Cognician/datomic-doc/README.md

+**OPTIONAL** `:deprecated-attr`

-**OPTIONAL** `:deprecated-attr` — A keyword which, when asserted on any entity with `:db/ident` with a truthy value, will exclude it from search results (unless optionally included), and cause the editor UI to display a deprecated notice.
+A keyword which, when asserted on any entity with `:db/ident` with a truthy value, will exclude it from search results — unless optionally included — and cause the editor UI to display a "Deprecated" notice.

 If not provided, the UI will not provide an option to include deprecated entities.

 For example: